History of St. Barnabas’ Episcopal Church, Delaware

 The Rev. Robert J. Broesler was called as Rector in 2001.
 Recognizing the need for more office and lounge space, a Capital Campaign was begun, and ground was broken in 2008 for new offices, remodeling the lounge, adding a kitchenette and bathroom.

 The Rev. Peter B. Huiner served as Bishop’s Vicar from May, 2009 to May, 2011, after which the Rev. John B. Pumphrey began serving as priest-in-residence until June of 2013.
 The Rev. Edwin C. Pease, Jr. served as interim priest from June, 2013 to June, 2014.
-The Rev. Martha Kirkpatrick was called as Rector in June 2014.
+The Rev. Martha Kirkpatrick was called as Rector in June 2014 and served until April of 2019.
+The Rev. David Beresford joined us as our interim rector in June of 2019.

 The church building was designed by Samuel and Victorine Homsey of Wilmington to highlight the new emphasis of the Liturgical Movement.
 It is built in the traditional cruciform shape and a church-in-the-round with the free-standing altar in the center.
 It is set with the jeweled cross of sacrifice, being offered to God by the people on all sides, holding it aloft to the skylighted roof.
 This type of worship is reminiscent of the early Christians who worshipped around their altars.